 Before leaving Kentucky, Abraham Lincoln and his older sister Sarah (1807-1828) were sent for short periods, to ABC schools (also known as 'Blab' schools).
 Together, Abraham and Sarah attended what was known as Blab or ABC schools, a kind of early primary school common in frontier states like Kentucky, Indiana, and Illinois.
 Instead of featuring age-separated classrooms or expensive books or pencils, such schools used a strictly oral curriculum.
 The "blab" part came from teachers who recited rote lessons to the kids, who in turn blabbed them back.
 That back-and-forth didn't necessarily provide a great education (and given that the school charged tuition, it probably cost the Lincolns dearly to send them there), but it was enough to instill the basics in both Lincoln kids.

 But more grief was on its way for the Lincolns.
-Just two years after making the rough journey to Little Pigeon Creek and building a cabin there, Abraham Lincoln’s mother, Nancy, contracted "milk sickness" after drinking milk from a cow that had been poisoned by White Snakeroot, and died.
+Just two years after making the rough journey to Little Pigeon Creek and building a cabin there, Abraham Lincoln’s mother, Nancy, contracted "milk sickness" after drinking milk from a cow that had been poisoned by White Snakeroot or Milkweed, and died on October 5, 1818.

 Abraham and Sarah were devastated.
 Though she was only two years older than her brother, Sarah tried to be a mother to Abraham.
 She also inherited the chores expected of the woman of the house, caring for her brother, father, and a cousin who lived with them.